miyagawa/Dist-Milla/README.md

 ### Milla?

 The name is taken as a mashup between [Dist::Zilla](http://search.cpan.org/perldoc?Dist::Zilla) and our sister project [Minilla](http://search.cpan.org/perldoc?Minilla).
-It also sounds reminds you of Milla Jovovich.
+It also should remind you of Milla Jovovich.

 # AUTHOR